patientx/ComfyUI-Zluda/README.md

 <h1># ComfyUI-ZLUDA</h1>

-Just a quick "edit" of comfyui for using with ZLUDA .
+* Windows only version of comfyui which uses ZLUDA to get better performance with AMD GPUs.

 <h2>## What's New ?</h2>